This post may contain affiliate links.

 4. Press Coffee

-When I want to make more than one cup of coffee at a time, I use this French press from BruTrek.
+When I want to make more than one cup of coffee at a time, I use this French press coffee maker from BruTrek.
 In the past, I’ve advocated against a French press in small campers.
 The reason is because the French press requires more water to clean after each use and it can be difficult to keep the coffee grounds from going down the camper sink which can cause issues in an RV gray tank.
 However, the BruTrek solves this problem with a removable bottom which allows you to easily clean it.

 For a while, I made coffee in an AeroPress every day.
 I still enjoy the coffee from an AeroPress but the pour over method and French press have become my preferred way to brew press style coffee.